 - 1. Must be in a performance organization for a minimum of four years. - 2.
 Must fulfill recital and concert attendance requirement. - 3.
-Must pass the piano proficiency.
+Must pass the piano proficiency. - 4.
+Must reach proficiency level 4 on performance instrument.

 Composition Emphasis (12 credits)